chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 These quizzes will be a major part of your course grade.
 Since the solutions will be released on the same day, __no makeup quiz will be offered__.
-However, a missing quiz may be excused if valid reasons (official university events, illness or medical emergencies, death of immediate family, military orders, jury duty, religious holidays, or extreme weather conditions)
+However, a missing quiz may be replaced by an online quiz (official university events, illness or medical emergencies, death of immediate family, military orders, jury duty, religious holidays, or extreme weather conditions)